 Determines if the page is being rendered in printer friendly mode.
 If PrinterFriendly is set to Yes, then the page is rendered in printer friendly mode.
 The value of PrinterFriendly can be used in rendering conditions to remove elements such as regions from the page to optimize printed output.
 You can reference the printer friendly preference by using the following syntax:

-Although it is important to understand how
+It is important to understand how

 f?p syntax to link pages.